United States Polo Association: 20th century

 Polo's greatest era began in the years between the first and second World Wars.
 The sport not only survived the Great Depression, but expanded into the 1930s with increased international competition.
 The number of registered clubs had increased to 88 and playing membership was 2,889, of which 1,276 were military players.
-Louis Stoddard, a ten-goal player and member of two Westchester Cup Championship teams served as Chairman from 1922 to 1936.
-He would direct and expand the USPA during the period of great change.
-Other great names in polo emerged, such as ten-goaler Tommy Hitchcock, Jr., who reigned for 20 years and captured America's hearts.
+Louis Stoddard, a ten-goal player and member of two Westchester Cup Championship teams served as chairman from 1922 to 1936.
+He directed and expanded the USPA during the period of great change.
+Other great names in polo emerged, such as ten-goaler Tommy Hitchcock Jr., who reigned for 20 years and captured America's hearts.
 Both of Hitchcock's parents were strong supporters of polo; his mother taught young children the game and coached many polo players to greatness.
-Thomas Hitchcock, Sr. was also an outstanding player who was rated at ten goals in 1891.
+Thomas Hitchcock Sr. was also an outstanding player who was rated at ten goals in 1891.

 By 1928, another international match, The Cup of the Americas, was initiated between highly rated teams from the U.S. and Argentina.
-The U.S. Team won the first two competitions; however, from 1936, Argentina would go on to be the victor in future matches.
-The 1930s also saw women creating an impact on the sport, though they would not become official USPA members for years to come.
+The U.S. Team won the first two competitions; however, from 1936, Argentina went on to be the victor in future matches.
+The 1930s also saw women creating an impact on the sport, though they did not become official USPA members for years to come.

-During polo's heyday it was only fitting that Hollywood would become involved with this great sport.
+During polo's heyday, it was only fitting that Hollywood became involved with this great sport.
 With a wonderful climate for the game and the appeal for movie stars and moguls, California polo expanded.
 The geographic spread of polo led to the first East-West match up in 1933, with the West winning two of three matches, proving the Westerners were a force with which to be reckoned.
 Humorist Will Rogers, a talented player and supporter of polo was thrilled.
 He is still remembered today as saying, “The hillbillies beat the dudes and took the polo championship right out of the drawing room and into the bunkhouse”.

 The Great Depression eventually took its toll on the fabric of American society and polo, like most things, faced some dire times.
 As World War II began, the number of civilian players dropped from 1600 to 750.
-Though the number of military players peaked in 1940 with 1,432 registered members, Army polo would later disappear as the mechanization of the era outmoded the need for the cavalry.
+Though the number of military players peaked in 1940 with 1,432 registered members, Army polo later disappeared as the mechanization of the era outmoded the need for the cavalry.
 From 1942-1945 USPA tournaments were not played, though polo continued on private fields.
-Chairman, R.E.
-Strawbridge, Jr., headed the Association from 1936-1940, followed by Elbridge T. Gerry to 1946 and then Strawbridge served again from 1946-1950.
+Chairman, R. E. Strawbridge Jr., headed the Association from 1936-1940, followed by Elbridge T. Gerry to 1946 and then Strawbridge served again from 1946-1950.